asaikali/spring-ai-zero-to-hero/docs/examples_chat.md

 ## Chat Example 04

-Open the `OutputParserController.java` and explore the contents.
+Open the `StructuredOutputConverterController.java` and explore the contents.

 Test The Endpoint:
 <table>